 # How to Switch Strata Cleaning Contractors: A Step-by-Step Guide for OC Managers and Building Managers Realcorp Commercial Cleaning is a Melbourne-based, family owned company providing strata cleani...

-Step 1: Review Your Existing Contract
+Step 1: Review your existing contract

 The key provisions to identify:

-Notice Period Most strata cleaning contracts require 30 to 90 days' written notice to terminate.
+Notice period Most strata cleaning contracts require 30 to 90 days' written notice to terminate.
 Some have specific termination windows — for example, notice must be given at least 60 days before the contract anniversary date.
 Identify your notice requirements precisely.
 Missing this can lock you into the contract for another full term.

-Handover Obligations Does the contract specify any obligations on the outgoing contractor at termination?
+Handover obligations Does the contract specify any obligations on the outgoing contractor at termination?
 Some contracts require the outgoing contractor to cooperate with the transition to a new provider, provide access to records, or complete a final cleaning cycle.

-Equipment and Consumables Clarify who owns any equipment or consumables stored on-site.
+Equipment and consumables Clarify who owns any equipment or consumables stored on-site.
 Floor scrubbers, cleaning trolleys, and product stocks in your mop room may belong to the contractor and will leave with them.

-Step 2: Document the Current Service Failures
+Step 2: Document the current service failures

 Before going to tender, document the specific problems with the current contractor.
-This serves two purposes:
+This serves two purposes.

-- It becomes the specification for what you need the new contractor to do differently — including the reporting and accountability requirements that were absent from the current contract.
+First, it establishes the basis for your switch — if you're terminating for cause, you need this documentation.
+Second, it becomes the specification for what you need the new contractor to do differently, including the reporting and accountability requirements that were missing from the current arrangement.

 Build a file that includes: